 Digital records also allow for improved collaboration and communication as they can be accessed and shared across different platforms.
-Additionally, digital records can be easily searched and retrieved, reducing the time and effort required to locate specific information.
+Additionally, digital records can be easily searched and retrieved.
+When you reduce paper usage, you’re reducing the time and effort required to locate specific information.

 Enable Digital Access

 Enabling digital access to records can help reduce the need for paper copies.
 By providing employees with digital access to records, they can access and review documents without needing to print them.
-This can help reduce paper waste and saves money on printing costs.
+This can help reduce paper usage and save money on printing costs.
 Additionally, digital access can improve security by reducing the risk of physical documents being lost, stolen, or damaged.

-For physical documents that are stored offsite, a scan-on-demand service with digital delivery allows you to access those documents quickly and without creating additional paper copies.
+For physical documents that are stored offsite, a Digital delivery scan-on-demand service allows you to access those documents quickly and without creating additional paper copies.
 In addition, digital delivery is faster and more cost-effective than physical delivery, and it reduces the number of delivery trucks on the road emitting greenhouse gases.
 It’s a win-win for business and the environment.

 Follow Retention and Disposition Guidelines